vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 Click to see the raw data used to make the above table
 </summary>
 <div markdown="1">
 Note that the list only contains words which appear at least two times across all the sentences.
+Also, the table above isn't exhaustive.
 ```
 Cognate Words Sorted by Average Score:
 université: 3.00